w3c/wot/TF-LD_charter.md

 ### The Linked Data for Application and Platform Contracts

 - Gathering and surveying a broad range of existing and proposed use cases for the Web of things, and identifying Linked Data requirements for the application contracts exposed by application platforms.
-- Working on alignement of W3C WoT WG TD ontology with ontologies and data models from other standardization activities (e.g., OCF, oneM2M, Industrie 4.0 etc.) to ensure interoperability.
+- Working on alignment of W3C WoT WG TD ontology with ontologies and data models from other standardization activities (e.g., OCF, oneM2M, Industrie 4.0 etc.) to ensure interoperability.
 - Creating demos and test suites to explore the requirements, and for use in outreach
 - Exploration of the requirements for vendors to describe their product's unique features
 - Exploration of areas where shared standards are appropriate, e.g. physical units

 ### Thing Description Recipes

+IoT standards suites often specify devices as a composition of separately specified interface definitions, e.g. OCF defines devices in terms of sets of resources, whilst oneM2M defines devices in terms of modules.
+This is syntactic modularization.
+Real or virtual devices can also be defined at a semantic level in terms of a composition of semantic models that the device implements.
+Both kinds of modularization are valuable.

-- Working on a semantic specification of a reusable templates for WoT applications, called Thing Description Recipes.
+- Working on means to specify reusable syntactic and semantic templates for WoT applications.
 - Semantic constraints and Non Function Properties for TD Recipes.
 - Publishing and discovery of Recipes by using Linked Data principles.
 - Implementations of Recipes (matching ingredients of a Recipe and implementation based on WoT Scripting API).